VRamazing/Blog/_posts/2017-10-22-Why-I-deleted-my-facebook-account.md

-There is a popular saying "You are the average of 5 people you surround yourself with".
+There is a popular saying __"You are the average of 5 people you surround yourself with"__.
 I always thought I surrounded myself with the right people.
 One day while going through some introspection I asked myself.
 What do I mean by right people?
 Everyone has a good and bad side.
 Everyone has strength and weakness.We can learn something from everyone so in a way everyone is the right person.
 So why am I not yet successful?